alexcanessa/strip-media-queries/README.md

 The options for the module are the following:

-- `filename`: The name of the file that contains the media queries. `Default: ''`
+- `files`: The name of the file that contains the media queries.
 - `width`: The width of the media queries to strip out. `Default: '1200'`
 - `override`: Configure if override the original file or create a new one. `Default: false`
 - `stripperSuffix`: The suffix to add to the new stripped file. `Default: '.stripped.css'`